Proving Medical Malpractice

 This portion of the case, which is called the “causation” element, generally requires the testimony of expert witnesses.
 For example, a patient is brought to the emergency room with severe injuries caused by a car accident, and does not survive.
 If the expert testimony asserts that the victim died because of the extent of the injuries, and not from any action or lack thereof on the doctor’s part, then the proof of “causation” would not be satisfied.

 The nature and the extent of the “damages” caused by the injury must be established.

 Although the term “damages,” may seem vague, it can include:

 Contact the Atlanta Medical Malpractice Attorneys

-At Kaplan & Lukowski, LLP, the client always comes first.
-During your initial consultation, our team will give you an honest appraisal of whether you have a medical malpractice case, and whether we can help you prove that case.
+The client always comes first at Kaplan & Lukowski, LLP.
+During your initial free consultation, our team will give you an honest appraisal of whether or not you have a medical malpractice case, and whether we can help you prove that case.

 Contact our Atlanta law firm today to schedule your free consultation.